Dimantarian/chunky_monkey/chunking_strategies/experiments/01-chunking-strategies-baseline.md

 ### Hypothesis
 <!-- Creator should fill this in -->

 Chunking documents based on different strategies will result in significant differences in search relevance.
 These differences vary based on the length of the documents being chunked.
-With the baseline strategy we will split documents into discrete chunks of length 400.
+With the baseline strategy we will split documents into discrete chunks of length 400 words.
 We expect to get results that are reasonable

 ### Impact
 <!-- Creator should fill this in -->